 Tipping in Hawaii Wrap-Up

 Ok, so I think that covers just about everyone you’d want to tip in Hawaii.
-Basically, it’s anyone who provides a service to you.
+Basically, it’s any service provider or worker who provides exceptional service to you.

 And if you are in doubt, just ask!